ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingvzmod.rst

    :align: center
    :alt: A screenshot of a computer Description automatically generated

-   Figure 12-7: The Run button in the Geoprocessing Pane.
+   Figure 12-6: The Run button in the Geoprocessing Pane.

 2. ArcNLET-Py VZMOD Module begins to process data, and the progress bar appears.
-   The runtime can vary depending on the data sets’ file sizes, spatial scale, and raster cell size.
+   The runtime can vary depending on the data sets' file sizes, spatial scale, and raster cell size.

 .. figure:: ./media/usingvzmodMedia/media/image11.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated

-   Figure 12-8: The Progress Bar in the ArcGIS Pro Geoprocessing Pane for the VZMOD Module.
+   Figure 12-7: The Progress Bar in the ArcGIS Pro Geoprocessing Pane for the VZMOD Module.

 3. ArcGIS Pro indicates the tool is finished with a green notification box at the bottom of the [Geoprocessing Pane].
 You may click [View Details] for more information about the process,